 Full Payout Lease-Equipment lease in which the total periodic payments exceed the cost of the asset being leased.
 The lessor recovers, through the lease payments, all costs incurred in the lease plus an acceptable rate of return, without any reliance on the leased equipment's future residual value.

-Guaranty (Personal/Corporate/Other)-Business owners (especially in the case of proprietorships, partnerships, closely-held corporations, or small businesses) may be required to personally guarantee an equipment lease or equipment finance transaction.
+Guarantee (Personal/Corporate/Other)-Business owners (especially in the case of proprietorships, partnerships, closely held corporations, or small businesses) may be required to personally guarantee an equipment lease or equipment finance transaction.
 At other times, a business may be a subsidiary of another business.
 Depending on the circumstances, the lessee's / borrower's parent company may be required to guarantee a lease or loan transaction.

 Guarantor-Individual or business that promises to perform all of the lessee's / borrower's obligations, including making payments should the lessee / borrower fail to do so.